pericoandrea/ips-api/README.md

   docker build -t ips-api-image -f dev.Dockerfile .
   ```

-* Installa NPM dependencies in your local repository before run dev container because the repository files on the host machine are mounted into the container with the flag -v to the container can watching the files changes and automatically restarting the application without has to rebuild and restart out container.
+* Install NPM dependencies in your local repository before run dev container because the repository files on the host machine are mounted into the container with the flag -v to the container can watching the files changes and automatically restarting the application without has to rebuild and restart the container.
   ```sh
   npm install
   ```